peter.bike

 The southbound platform can be access from several points along the west side.

-To get between the platforms, a pedestrian grade crossing is at the south end of the platforms, and a pedestrian grade crossing is at the north end of the platforms along the sidewalk of Oak grove Ave.
+To get between the platforms, a grade crossing for people is at the south end of the platforms, and a grade crossing is at the north end of the platforms along Oak grove Ave.

 Palo Alto